rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

         If you choose to store your files on a different location (e.g. a cdrom media) make the necessary adjustments to the commands.

-5. Relocate the site key, local key, and binary files to the location you specified in the new configuration file.
+5. Relocate the site key, local key, and binary files to the location specified in the new configuration file.
 Type:

     ```bash
     [root@localhost tripwire]# mv site.key tw.pol localhost.localdomain-local.key /mnt/usbdrive